socialtables/react-image-fallback/README.md

 A string represent the url to your primary image.

 #### `fallbackImage`
 A string representing the image you want to fallback to if your primary image is not there.
+Optionally this can also be passed in as a react element.

 ### Optional Props